lauesa/GalacticFoundations/README.md

 This project was developed using the Waterfall method and consisted of four main stages:

  - Design a simple game for Android mobile devices.
- - Software Requirements Analysis <inlcude link
+ - Software Requirements Analysis
- - Test Cases <include link
+ - Test Cases
  - Implementation

 ## How To Play ##